-dimming" effect between about 1960 and 1990 (Ohmura and Lang, 1989), the subsequent increase known as "global brightening" (Wild et al., 2005) that are also obvious in measured global radiation, and the decline of atmospheric ozone since about 1970, as well as the effect of the Mt.
+In addition to running averages, polynomial fits have been added just to show more clearly long-term variations.
+They are not meant to be optimum statistical estimates.
+Longterm effects such as the "global dimming" effect between about 1960 and 1990 (Ohmura and Lang 1989) and the subsequent increase known as "global brightening" (Wild et al. 2005) that are also obvious in measured global radiation, and the decline of atmospheric ozone since about 1970, as well as the effect of the Mt.
 Pinatubo aerosols on ozone in the 1990s are reflected in the reconstructed erythemal radiation.
-Lowest vales of sunshine duration can be noticed in the first decade of the 19th century.
+Lowest vales of sunshine duration can be noticed in the first decade of the 20th century.
 Though it remains to be speculative, a connection to volcanic eruptions cannot be excluded that occurred in Central America in 1902.
-The volcanoes Mount Pelée (14.82° N, 61.17° W) on Martinique island and Soufrière on Saint Pierre (13.33° N, 61.18° W) erupted shortly one after the other in May 1902.
-Those eruptions were followed by the huge eruption of Santa Maria (14.76° N, 91.55° W) in Guatemala in October 1902 (Kelly et al., 1996).
+The volcanoes Mount Pelée (14.82° N, 61.17° W) on Martinique island and Soufrière on Saint Piere (13.33° N, 61.18° W) erupted shortly one after the other in May 1902.
+Those eruptions were followed by the eruption of Santa Maria (14.76° N, 91.55° W) in Guatemala in October 1902 (Kelly et al., 1996).
 The ash cloud of the latter volcano with a volcanic explosivity index (VEI) of 6 reached a height of 28 km, and was comparable in magnitude with that of the Mt.
 Pinatubo eruption in 1991.

 Annual totals of reconstructed erythemal, UV-B and UV-A radiation for the whole period 1893 to 2003 are shown in Fig. 12.
-The systematic deviations mentioned in Table 2 for the different ANN versions and thus certain time periods have been removed from the values of irradiation.
-It would have been preferable to remove the systematic deviation in the ANN versions in the training process, though tests runs with removed systematic deviations showed that the ANN would have provided worse results of daily irradiation and thus higher rms values in extreme situations.
-Therefore, the bias was removed only after reconstruction.
+The systematic deviations mentioned in Table 2 for the different ANN versions and thus certain time periods were also removed from the values of irradiation.